Characteristic Kernels and Infinitely Divisible Distributions: -Stable Distributions

-It is known that there are special cases where the univariate $\alpha$-stable density can be expressed in terms of special functions.
-The following explicit expressions can be found in \citet{Continuousanddiscretepropertiesofstochasticprocesses}.
-Note that the $\alpha$-stable kernel and the kernel mean of the $\alpha$-stable distribution include some of the following explicit expressions.
+There are some cases where the $\alpha$-stable pdf is expressed by special functions.
+The following expression is found in \citet{Continuousanddiscretepropertiesofstochasticprocesses}.
+Note that kernel means $m_P$ and RKHS inner products also take these expressions.
+For simplicity, we only show standardized stable pdfs ${d_{stable}}(x;\alpha ,\sigma=1,\beta ,\mu=0)$.